iqfareez/MCTE-4327-Software-Engineering/README.md

 This helps to prevent [race conditions](https://www.techtarget.com/searchstorage/definition/race-condition) and other [concurrency](https://web.mit.edu/6.005/www/fa14/classes/17-concurrency/)-related issues that can arise when multiple threads access shared resources.

+**Final Exam Question** S2 2022/2023:

+> \*Code snippet is given\*
+>
+> Question: What situation in the code above is about.
+>
+> Solution: Deadlock
+>
+> Question: Explain why this is happening
+>
+> In computer programming, a deadlock is a situation that occurs when two or more processes are unable to proceed because each is waiting for the other to release a resource that it needs.
+This creates a circular dependency where none of the processes can make progress, leading to a standstill.

 #### Sharing global variables among threads

 ```csharp